 Península de Maraú: 5 passeios imperdíveis

-Dendê Coast
+Dendée Coast

-1. Nature and Ecotourism
+1. Nature and ecotourism

-The Costa do Dendê is famous for its paradisiacal beaches, coral reefs, coconut gro ves and preserved mangroves.
-Natural highlights include:
+The Costa do Dendê is famous for its paradisiacal beaches, coral reefs, coconut groves and preserved mangroves.
+Natural highlights include

 - Cairu Archipelago: Includes Morro de São Paulo, Boipeba and Cairu, belonging to the municipality of Cairu.